jackyzha0/telescopic-text/README.md

 or manually include the `lib/index.js` and `lib/index.css` files in your project.

-The package exports a function called `createTelescopicText` that returns a HTMLNode with your telescopic text inside.
+The package exports a function called `createTelescopicTextFromBulletedList` that parses a bulleted list and returns a HTMLNode with your telescopic text inside.

 Basic usage may look something like this:
 ```html
 <head>
     <script src="https://unpkg.com/telescopic-text/lib/index.js"></script>